Green rail lines with icons of people in a meeting and person sitting by a tree. Text says: "Connecting Communities"

 Communities invest in amenities and connections where we build transit.

 From 2014 through 2023, communities have permitted more than $235 million for schools, churches, and other community spaces and amenities along the Gold Line.
-That investment will connect residents with parks and green spaces, walking and biking paths, public facilities, and more public and institutional development along the Gold Line.
+That investment connects residents with parks and green spaces, walking and biking paths, public facilities, and more public and institutional development along the Gold Line.

 Briefcase